-90% of diagnoses of colorectal cancer (CRC) are in people greater than 50 years of age.
+90% of diagnoses of colorectal cancer (CRC) are in people greater than 50 years of age, however the incidence in younger people is rising.
 CRC is 35-40% more common in men than in women and 20% higher among African Americans that Caucasians.
 Most CRC begin as non-cancerous lesions also known as polyps; in the innermost layer of colon or rectum.
 Polyps are concerning because they can become cancerous.
 The invasiveness of CRC lies in the fact that CRC tumors tend to traverse all layers of the colorectal tissues.
 If a tumor reaches nearby blood and lymph, then metastasis or spreading of the cancer has occurred.
 CATCHING CRC EARLY IS IMPORTANT.
 Here are Warning Signs to look out for:

 - Changes in bowel movements or the stool itself